Basketball Defensive Drills for Coaches

 Basketball Defensive Drills Teaching Points

 Defense in basketball is an interesting skill.
 It is because as much as it is technique and skill, it is just as much heart and effort.
 As a basketball coach, you will be responsible for developing both of those areas with your players.
 So, as you are doing these different basketball defensive drills, it will be up to you to really teach your players the right way to do things and also encourage their fight on the defensive end of the floor.
-These teaching points will help you out with some of the areas you should be focusing on.
+These basketball defensive teaching points will help you out with some of the areas you should be focusing on.

 Technique and Efficiency

 It all starts with technique.
-A player can’t expect to be a high-level defender if they cannot first master the basics.
+A basketball player can’t expect to be a high-level defender if they cannot first master the basics.
 This means spending the needed time working on defensive slides, run steps, closeouts, etc. And it may mean working on them at half-speed to start with.
 Don’t allow bad habits into a player’s defensive movements.
 Also, the correct technique will make players quicker because they are more efficient with their movements.
 So the better a player can master efficient movements, the more it will help them guard quicker offensive players.

 Anticipate Instead of React

 Once a defender masters the basics, they can free their mind up to read the offense.
 At this point, they should be anticipating rather than reacting.
 A good defensive player in basketball can anticipate what the offense is doing and then prepare themselves to guard.
 A poor defensive player is always reacting and is a step slow to every offensive action.
 Basketball players who want to be good at defense must learn how to anticipate what the offense will do.
+It is your job as a basketball coach to help them learn how to do this.

 Compete